 We manage our investments with our investment consultant and investment managers.
-Our investment consultant, Whitehelm Capital, is a signatory to the United Nations backed Principles for Responsible Investing (UNPRI), a member of GRESB Infrastructure and a supporter of Taskforce for Climate Related Financial Disclosures (TCFD).
+Our investment consultant, Patrizia (formerly Whitehelm Capital), is a signatory to the United Nations backed Principles for Responsible Investing (UNPRI), a member of GRESB Infrastructure and a supporter of Taskforce for Climate Related Financial Disclosures (TCFD).

 The ESG capabilities of external investment managers are considered during the assessment and evaluation of those managers prior to selection and those capabilities are monitored periodically.

 The Paris Agreement

 The Paris Agreement is a legally binding international treaty to combat climate change and address the effect it has on the global environment.
 The objective of the agreement is to limit global temperature rise to well below 2°C above pre-industrial levels, and pursue efforts to limit the temperature rise to 1.5°C above pre-industrial levels.
 We support the objectives of the Paris Agreement.

 Taskforce for Climate-related Financial Disclosures (TCFD)

 It is our responsibility to consider the physical and investment-related risks of climate change and the impact a transition to a low carbon economy has on our portfolio.
 Prime Super is a supporter of the TCFD which has developed a framework for financial organisations to improve their reporting of climate-related information to investors, lenders, insurers, and other stakeholders.
 It suggests financial organisations report climate-related risks and opportunities using a framework that addresses four key areas:

 - governance around climate-related risks and opportunities (see Our governance section below)

 - strategy - the actual and potential climate-related risks and opportunities (see Responsible investment page)

-- risk management - how climate-related risks are identified, assessed and managed (described in our Climate Change Risk Report)
+- risk management - how climate-related risks are identified, assessed and managed (described in our Climate change risks and opportunities report)

-- disclosure of the metrics used to assess and manage climate-related risks and opportunities (referenced in our Climate Change Risk Report).
+- disclosure of the metrics used to assess and manage climate-related risks and opportunities (referenced in our Climate change risks and opportunities report).

 Our Climate Change Risk Report identifies climate-related risks and opportunities of our investments, along with how we manage climate-related risk.
 We have used the TCFD framework as the basis for our analysis.
 Our first report was produced in 2020 and it will be updated annually.